smapiot/piral/docs/tutorials/06-piral-layout.md

 Additionally, the layout can already be shared in a package that comes with a **peer dependency** to `piral`.
 In such a package we could expose a whole layout builder instance, such as the one shown in the example layout section.

-In the next tutorial we review the standard development cycle of a Piral instance and its associated pilets.
+In the next tutorial, we'll review the standard development cycle of a Piral instance and its associated pilets.